kanishkarj/Rave/README.md

     ```
 - **pysrt:**
     - *Windows* :
-    Execute the following statement in the commaand prompt with administrative privileges.
+    Execute the following statement in the command prompt with administrative privileges.
     ```batch
         pip install pysrt
     ```